tesla15/teslavm/README.md

 and much more...

 ## Accelerators
-  - TCG - Tiny Code Generator (TCG), emulation.
-You should not use it for Windows/Linux guest machines.
   - HAXM - Intel Hardware Accelerated Execution Manager (HAXM), you can't use it on AMD CPU.
 You should use it for Linux.
   - Hyper-V - Microsoft hypervisor, you can use it on every CPU which support hyper-v & VT-D,X. You should use it for Windows.